Johnston Atoll Airport: History

 In September 1941, construction of an airfield on Johnston Island commenced.
 A 4000 ft by 500 ft runway was built, together with two 400-man barracks, two mess halls, a cold-storage building, an underground hospital, a fresh-water plant, shop buildings, and fuel storage.
 The runway was complete by December 7, 1941, though in December 1943, the 99th Naval Construction Battalion arrived at the atoll and proceeded to lengthen the runway to 6,000 ft.
 The runway was subsequently lengthened and improved as the island was enlarged.

 During WWII, Johnston Atoll was used as a refueling base for submarines, and also as an aircraft refueling stop for American bombers transiting the Pacific Ocean, including the Boeing B-29 Enola Gay.
 By 1944, the atoll was one of the busiest air transport terminals in the Pacific.
 Air Transport Command aeromedical evacuation planes stopped at Johnston en route to Hawaii.
 Following V-J Day on August 14, 1945, Johnston Atoll saw the flow of men and aircraft that had been coming from the mainland into the Pacific turn around.
 By 1947, over 1,300 B-29 and B-24 bombers had passed through the Marianas, Kwajalein, Johnston Island, and Oahu, taking military personnel back to Mather Field and civilian life.

 The airline Continental Micronesia served the island commercially, touching down between Honolulu and Majuro.
 When an aircraft landed it was surrounded by armed soldiers and the passengers were not allowed to leave the aircraft.
 Aloha Airlines also made weekly scheduled flights to the island carrying civilian and military personnel.
 In the 1990s, there were flights almost daily, and some days saw up to three arrivals.
 Just prior to movement of the chemical munitions to Johnston Atoll, the Surgeon General, Public Health Service, reviewed the shipment and the Johnston Atoll storage plans.
 His recommendations caused the Secretary of Defense to issue instructions in December 1970 suspending missile launches and all non-essential aircraft flights.
-As a result, the Continental Micronesia service was immediately discontinued, and missile firings were terminated, with the exception of two 1975 satellite launches deemed critical to the islands mission.
+As a result, the Continental Micronesia service was immediately discontinued, and missile firings were terminated, with the exception of two 1975 suborbital target vehicle launches deemed critical to the islands mission.